olebole/irafdoc/doc/longslit.fitcoords.rst

   <!-- BeginSection: 'EXAMPLES' -->
   <p>
-  A number of strong arc lines are identified along one column of an arc calibration image <tt>"arc001"</tt>.
+  A number of strong arc lines are identified along one column of an arc calibration image <span style="font-family: monospace;">"arc001"</span>.
 The arc lines are then reidentified at every 20th column.
 A two dimensional dispersion solution is determined as follows:
   </p>
   <p>